renzol2/brain/docs/6-points-on-decolonization.md

 Decolonization is often preached without practice as a BIPOC lifestyle brand or personality trait (Quevedo)

 - misguided attempts at connecting with "pre-colonial roots" often results in cultural appropriation, anti-indigeneity, and anti-Blackness
-- citizens of settler colonial states fail to challenge their participation in settler colonialism
+- citizens of settler colonial states fail to challenge their participation in settler [[colonialism]]
 - they import non-local foods and goods whose farming and production practices exploit indigenous and native communities elsewhere

 > [Decolonization] is often confused with any social justice endeavor, including diversity, equity, and inclusion and often devoid of a critical analysis of power, history, and sociopolitics (Ijeoma Nnodim Opara, MD)

 "Decolonization" as a term has been diluted in popular culture

-- used by neoliberals who are co-opting abolitionist language to appear "woke"
+- used by [[neoliberalism|neoliberals]] who are co-opting abolitionist language to appear "woke"
   - includes "lumpia liberals" in the FilAm/PilAm community
 - accompanies performative statements and gestures
 - pacifies the revolutionary nature of decolonization